Four Trends You'll Learn About at a School of Culinary Arts

 You'll learn a lot of tried-and-true techniques at a school of culinary arts, but you'll also want to make sure to learn the cooking methods that are considered cutting-edge.
 Techniques like liquid nitrogen chilling, oil poaching and sous vide, which involves cooking food in vacuum-packed pouches, are currently popular in restaurants and hotels.
 Braising and smoking are also "in."

-From produce to seafood to wine, the way to go is local, organic and sustainable.
-The National Restaurant Association, in its 2016 culinary forecast reports the hottest trends today are:
+From produce to seafood to wine, the way to go is flexible and portable, besides local, organic, and sustainable.
+The National Restaurant Association, in its 2022 culinary forecast, reports some of the top trends today are:

 If you're feeling out of your depth, don't worry: a school of culinary arts can teach you how to plan menus with locally sourced food.